Monthly ETF Commentary

 Harvest Low Volatility Canadian Equity ETF

-HVOL posted positive gains in August as Canadian markets continued to break fresh highs.
-Top contributors to the ETF’s outcome included Agnico Eagle Mines, Bank of Nova Scotia, and TC Energy.
-The ETF has zero exposure to Shopify and Barrick Gold, which caused it to lag the S&P/TSX Composite Index.
+HVOL posted positive gains in September as Canadian markets continued to break fresh highs, with 5 straight positive months.
+Top contributors to the ETFs’ outcome included Agnico Eagle Mines, as Gold continued to rally in the month, as well as TD Bank, and TC Energy.

 Digital Asset ETFs